 No matter what holiday it is, your small business should be celebrating.
 While you don’t have to completely deck the place out, having your employees wear a shamrock on St. Patrick’s Day or putting up a few hearts on Valentine’s Day will go a long way towards endearing you to your customers.

-If your business doesn’t have high-quality products, then you have very little hope of having repeating customers.
+If your business doesn’t have high-quality products, then you have very little hope of having repeat customers.
 While you may be able to get people into your store one time, they won’t be likely to return if the shirt they bought develops a hole in it after the first wash or your selection is the same as the shop down the street.
 Buy wholesale products that you believe in, care about and love.

 Although you may be more nervous about the initial investment in high-quality products, you can set the markup to offset a few failures.
 By marking your goods with a ten percent margin, you aren’t allowing a lot of room for things to not sell, but if it is fifty percent, then you can afford to be riskier.

-Branding is a great way to bring in Millenials and other young customers.
+Branding is a great way to bring in Millennials and other young customers.
 They have a tendency to shop at businesses that share their values and are more likely to vote with their paycheck for products they believe in.
 You became an independent retailer for a reason, and you’re passionate about what you do.
 Share that passion, and your customers will respond to it.

 Use Your Data–NOW!

 While big data products like floor sensors to track customer’s movements around the store or AI shopping concierge programs may be flashy and exciting, you can incorporate data analytics into your business practices with a much smaller investment.
 Simple solutions like integrating a smart point-of-sale solution, like Square for Retail can not only give you a smooth checkout system but also a robust set of analytical tools.